Towards the impact of GMC collisions on the star formation rate: Introduction

-A variety of GMC collision simulations have shown an enhancement of the star formation rate, in both non-identical GMC collisions \citep{1992PASJ...44..203H} and identical GMC collsions \citep{2017ApJ...841...88W}.
-In the former, the collision of the smaller cloud with the larger cloud creates a cavity and compression layer in which densities are reached that are high enough for high-mass stars to form.
-This is consistent with observations, for example of the Gum 11 cloud in the Carina Nebula Complex by \citealt{2021PASJ...73S.201F}, where CO observations indicate the presence of colliding clouds with a cavity, and with a massive star, HD92206, in close proximity to the compressed layer.
+A variety of GMC collision simulations have been performed to explore various topics: such as observational signature of collisons \citep[e.g.][]{Haworth2015}; triggering of high-mass star formation \citep[e.g.][]{Takahira2014,Balfour2015}; and enhancement of the star formation rate, in both non-identical GMC collisions \citep[e.g.][]{1992PASJ...44..203H} and identical GMC collsions \citep[e.g.][]{2017ApJ...841...88W,Liow2020,2020MNRAS.494..246T}. \citet{1992PASJ...44..203H} and \citet{Takahira2014} show that the collision of a smaller cloud with a larger cloud creates a cavity and compression layer in which densities are reached that are high enough for high-mass stars to form.
+This is consistent with observations, for example of the Gum 11 cloud in the Carina Nebula Complex by \citet{2021PASJ...73S.201F}, where CO observations indicate the presence of colliding clouds with a cavity, and with a massive star, HD92206, in close proximity to the compressed layer.

-Despite the many simulations available, there is little agreement on how much the star formation rate is increased by a cloud-cloud collision.
-Some authors find that the increase is around a factor of a few \citep{2020MNRAS.494..246T} whilst others observe an order of magnitude increase \citep{2017ApJ...841...88W}.
-These differences arise due to differences in the range of physical processes included in the simulation (e.g.\ equilibrium or non-equilibrium chemistry, feedback, magnetic fields etc.), as well as differences in the algorithm used to form stars and the physical resolution of the simulations.

-In this paper we recreate the collision of two spherical GMCs of \textit{molecular} gas using similar initial conditions to the study by \citet{2017ApJ...841...88W}.
-The simulations are used to investigate the star formation that would occur in such collision, with a focus on the star formation rate.
-We run a total of 9 simulations, determining which property impacts the star formation the most.